 - The 1040EZ really IS easy!
 If you have an uncomplicated financial situation, the 1040EZ is totally the way to go.
 I have finished it by hand in about two hours.
 The 1040EZ form is for anyone who:

 The regular 1040 form takes a little more time, but I can knock it out in an afternoon or evening.
 Another advantage of online software is that it makes it even easier to file because they ask “Yes/No” questions and walk you through the process step by step.
 There is a reason I used TurboTax for nearly 10 years—convenience and ease of use!

 - It is an excellent way to take stock of your financial picture.
 For many years, I never balanced a checkbook or was sure how much I had in retirement.
 But every late winter/early spring, I would get my documents out to assess my finances.
-It is an excellent reminder time to stop and take stock of where you are and where you want to be with your money.
+It is an excellent reminder time to stop and see where you are and where you want to be with your money.
 Are you saving enough for retirement?
-Are you making your money work for you instead for working for your money?
+Are you making your money work for you, or do you work for it?
 Those hours you spend doing your taxes are time well spent because you can set new goals and reaffirm your commitment to being financially savvy!

 - It’s like riding a bicycle.
 The first time I filed my taxes in my 20s was a bit of a challenge—especially the state forms (which I personally think are a lot more complicated than federal forms) and I had no one to help me.
 But the good news is that it got a little easier every year because I learned a little more with every return I filed.
 By the time I filed my last return on my own in 2014, I filed with TurboTax in about an hour.